 Photo of me at University of Oxford 2019 matriculation

-A different version of this post is scheduled to be published on Oxford Business Review in March 2021
+A different version of this post is scheduled to be published on Oxford Business Review and mental health on the mighty in March 2021

 My whole life, I always knew I learned differently than most others.
 I never thought it was bad, just different.
 I couldn’t study in bright, loud or busy areas for example, and I knew I could never work in such environments.
 For months I suspected I was autistic.
 Getting diagnosed with autism included a 5-hour assessment priced at about $100 of total insurance co-payments.
 Once in grad school, I then had to send my diagnosis to the Disability Services Center here at University of Oxford.
 I hadn’t disclosed a disability until after term started, so it took about a week or so for the Disability Service to process my request.
 Once approved, I had an in-person meeting with the service to see how they could best meet my needs.